The Soldier's Details

 Above a reference to George Booth residing at Howatharra, near Geraldton.

-Regretfully, we are unable to find further knowledge of Booth family.
+Regretfully, we are unable to find further knowledge of the Booth family.

 Following his marriage to Audrey Gettingby, Harold and Audrey moved to Norseman, where Audrey’s family resided.

-Above: The beginning of huge Western Australian story and outrage concerning Audrey’s father, a former WW1 soldier whom the public believed had ben unfairly treated.
+Above: The beginning of huge Western Australian story and outrage concerning Audrey’s father, a former WW1 soldier whom the public believed had been unfairly treated.